-One day an elderly gentleman proudly proclaimed one day ‘she was alright when she left here‘®️.
-Straightaway Derek said that is our Trademark/logo going forward.
+When we started the Titanic tours an an elderly gentleman proudly proclaimed, ‘she was alright when she left here‘®️.
+Straightaway Derek said that is our Trademark/logo!
 We registered it and it is now found on the back of our exclusive Titanic T-Shirts.
 These T-Shirts have been shipped all over the world.

 The Drawing Office

-The ‘Titanic made in Belfast’ Festival in March 2002.
-This Festival marked the 90th Anniversary of the day when the Titanic left Belfast for the first and last time.
+The ‘Titanic made in Belfast’ Festival in March 2002 marked the 90th Anniversary of the day the Titanic left Belfast for the first and last time.
 Harland & Wolff invited us to exhibit our Titanic Collection of books and artwork in Lord Pierre’s office in the derelict Drawing Office.
 The Drawing Office is now the iconic award-winning Titanic Hotel.
 Prior to the opening, we were pleased to supply the Titanic Hotel with Rigging Plans.
-These framed images of sections of the vessel are located in the hotel’s bedrooms.
-They show a very different aspect of many of the Harland & Wolff vessels.
+These framed images of sections of various vessels are located in the hotel’s bedrooms showcasing a very different aspect of the many vessel Harland & Wolff built over the years.